mariuskimmina/Blog/content/blog/2022-06-05-Adventours-in-selfhosting-dns.md

 As you have seen, I am using CoreDNS as my DNS server.
 One of the reasons for that is that I like the plugin architecture of it and
 I have also once [written a plugin for CoreDNS myself][my-plugin].
-The plugin that I made uses the [ACME][ACME] protocol to obtain and renew tls certificates without any user interaction, as long as you own a domain and you have setup CoreDNS as the authoritative DNS server for it, which is exactly what we did in this blog, then you are able to provide DNS over TLS and DNS over HTTP pretty easily.
+The plugin that I made uses the [ACME][ACME] protocol to obtain and renew tls certificates without any user interaction, as long as you own a domain and you have setup CoreDNS as the authoritative DNS server for it, which is exactly what we did in this blog, then you are able to provide DNS over TLS and DNS over HTTPS pretty easily.

 ### References